zhovner/zhovner.github.com/_posts/2016-12-20-how-skype-fixes-security-vulnerabilities.markdown

 #### TL;DR

 * **Anyone can block your account permanently** and you can't do anything about it.
 The only thing that a hacker needs to know is your Skype login.
 In most cases Skype support will refuse to unblock your account.
-Microsoft have known about the problem for years.
+Microsoft has known about the problem for years.

 * 8-digit authentication code (Microsoft Security Code) generation algorithm is vulnerable.
 These codes are used for password restore, and the hacker can just guess the code without an access to your email account.